-Prerequisite(s): Creative Concepts (MCM 721); or Financial & Managerial Accounting (MBA 733); or Strategy, Collaboration, & Communication (PUAD 745).
+Prerequisite(s): Creative Concepts (MCM 721) or Strategy, Collaboration, & Communication (PUAD 745).

 This course will expose students to a variety of fiscal and analytical competencies required for effective management and administration of marketing communication projects and departments.
 Instruction and assignments are designed to help you gain a comfort level with key marketing analytics such as forecasts, break-even analyses, budgets, financial statements, return on marketing (ROM) analyses, and cost/pricing models.